 There are different rules for drivers depending on what they drive.
 All the rules here only apply to vehicles that are used for the ‘carriage of goods by road’.
 This is defined as any journey made entirely or in part on roads open to the public.

-The EU Drivers Hours Rules apply to drivers of most large goods vehicles (LGVs) over 3.5 tonnes.
+EU Drivers' Hours Rules apply to most drivers of large goods vehicles (LGVs) weighing over 3.5 tonnes.
 Drivers of LGVs normally have a tachograph in their cab.
-The EU Drivers Hours Rules set limits for daily, weekly and fortnightly driving, and specify minimum break times for drivers during their working day, and daily and weekly rest periods.
+EU Drivers' Hours Rules set limits on daily, weekly, and fortnightly driving, as well as minimum break times and rest periods for drivers.
 These drivers are also covered by the Working Time Regulations.

-This guide doesn't cover journeys made outside of the UK or rules for passenger vehicles.
+This guide excludes journeys outside the UK and rules for passenger vehicles.

 In Part 1 we looked at GB Domestic Rules (separate rules apply in Northern Ireland).
 In part two we're looking at EU Drivers Hours Rules for vehicles over 3.5 tonnes.